 - The next of kin received notification

-The King Country Medical Examiner has since ruled the student died of natural causes due to a pulmonary embolism and not from as slip and fall, as was first reported.
+The King Country Medical Examiner has since ruled the student died of natural causes due to a pulmonary embolism and not from a slip and fall, as was first reported.
 Cliff Peng, identified as Smith’s boyfriend, stated that he witnessed the entire incident.

 “I saw it happen right in front of my own eyes.
 We were just on our way from one class to the next.
-She told me to ‘wait a moment,’ to catch a breath and stepped off to the side to move way for others, and the next thing I knew, she was on the ground, broken glasses and blood all over.
-We call the emergency services right away.
+She told me to ‘wait a moment,’ to catch a breath and stepped off to the side to make way for others, and the next thing I knew, she was on the ground, broken glasses and blood all over.
+We called the emergency services right away.
 They tried their best to save her, her consciousness came and went until it finally faded away….”

 A statement was also released today by the UW President, Ana Mari Cauce, addressing the issue of campus safety and inclement weather conditions.
 Cauce stated that she spoke with the student’s family, but did not give any further details on yesterday’s incident.
-This is the first statement released by the Office of the President comes in the midst of student outcry criticizing the administration’s lack of comment on recent instances of campus violence and safety concerns.
+This is the first statement released by the Office of the President which comes in the midst of student outcry criticizing the administration’s lack of comment on recent instances of campus violence and safety concerns.

 This is an ongoing story and will be updated.